wd5gnr/Elf-RcForth/readme.md

 #.       (n -- )                    - Output number n in decimal regardless of BASE
 $.       (n -- )                    - Output number n in hex regardless of BASE
 %.       (n -- )                    - Output number n in binary
+case?    (v -- l)                   - Used with exit do do case statement
 ```

 ## Notes